Tennessee Bar Foundation – Fellows Class of 2017 – May 5, 2018 – Nashville, Tennessee

 (c) demonstrated a strong commitment to the published objectives and purposes of the Tennessee Bar Foundation.”

 A class of new Fellows, apportioned among the state's three Grand Divisions, is chosen each year.

 Suggestions for new Fellows are solicited annually from the current membership.
 Names are then forwarded to the appropriate committee for that Grand Division, which whittles the submissions to the required number.
 The Board of Trustees makes the final decision as to the members of the class.
-The newly-elected Fellows are honored at the Fellows’ Dinner.
+The newly-elected Fellows are honored in January at the Fellows’ Dinner.